1. Sociolinguists as sociologists

 With some qualifications, Durkheim saw anomie as something negative, a lack of a clear and widely shared moral social order; individuals caught in anomie are marginalized, deviants, outsiders.
 At the same time, he saw anomie as an inevitable feature of socio-historical change and, in that sense, as a constant feature of societies at any point in time – a fully integrated society was an aspiration rather than a reality, and at any moment in its historical development, societies would be characterized by old and new normative systems coexisting in a sometimes uncomfortable way.
 Yet, Durkheim failed to see the creative and productive potential of anomie, as well as the ways in which anomie operates as a relational concept, a (negative) normative judgment of one about another, obscuring the ways in which the margins of society are spaces where alternative social orders are quite rigorously observed and policed – as Howard Becker (1963) famously demonstrated.

-2.3 Durkheim’s impact and challenges
+2.3 Durkheim’s impact and the challenge of Rational Choice

 I have deliberately been selective here, focusing on elements from Durkheim’s work that offer immediate possibilities for critical re-evaluation in view of sociolinguistic evidence.
 Let me summarize and reformulate these elements in a series of related propositions.